awesomescot-zz/mysql-enc/README.md

 mysql-enc
 =========

-Puppet enc that uses mysql
+Puppet enc that uses mysql for the backend